 Gum disease is a bacterial infection that can lead to damage to the gums, tissue, and bone around your teeth.
 The destruction of tissue and bone causes pockets to form around teeth.
-ARESTIN® (minocycline HCl) Microspheres, 1 mg with scaling and root planing can help address the symptoms of gum disease.
+ARESTIN® (minocycline HCl) Microspheres, 1 mg with scaling and root planing can help address some of the symptoms of gum disease.

 For periodontal (gum) disease treatment, dental professionals use a common mechanical procedure known as SRP.
-Scaling removes plaque, tartar, and stains from the surface of teeth and their roots.
+Scaling removes bacterial plaque, tartar, and stains from the surface of teeth and their roots.
 Planing smoothes the rough areas on the roots of teeth to promote healing.
 This procedure is also known as a deep cleaning.

 Infections in your gums can enter your bloodstream and have an adverse impact on your overall health.
 Evidence suggests advanced gum disease may be linked to serious health conditions such as heart disease, stroke, and diabetes.

 There are many factors that may put someone at risk for gum disease.
 Talk to your dentist about your specific risk factors.
 One important factor that can lead to gum disease is poor oral hygiene.
 Brushing twice a day, flossing daily, and regular dental cleanings help prevent plaque buildup.
 This helps guard against gum disease.

 Other risk factors include:

 - Tooth irregularities that may lead to food impaction

 Good brushing and flossing habits are vital to strong oral health.
 Practice good oral hygiene by brushing, flossing, and rinsing daily.
 Use